Josefinekihlstrom/Plant-Memory/README.md

     - When the player has matched all cards another overlay covers the memory column to indicate that the game is finished together with an audio playing.

-2. **Menu/Information section**
+2. **Menu section**
-    - The Menu/Information section includes a logo together with the name of the game and a container that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.
+    - The Menu section includes a logo together with the name of the game and a container that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.

 3. **Replay, Speaker and Questionmark Icons**
     - When the replay icon is clicked the page reload.
 This allows the player to restart the game whenever it's needed.
     - When the speaker icon is clicked, the background music starts playing.
-If the background music is already playing you can click on the speaker icon again to stop the music.
+While the background music is playing you can click on the speaker icon again to stop the music.
     - When the questionmark icon is clicked a modal pops up with information about how to play the game.
 This modal can be closed in two ways, by clicking on the 'X' in the upper right corner, or clicking the 'Close' button on the bottom of the modal.